maytalkatz/python-assignments/README.md

-# My assignments page:
+# My Assignments Page:

+Welcome to my assignments repository!
-This page will contain the files and solutions of each week's assignment.
+Here I will upload my files and solutions to each week's assignment as will be requested.
+I hope this repository will showcase a nice learning progress

 ## Weekly assignments:

-1. Week 1 - Creating the first web page and github page
+### Week 1 - Introduction to Github:
+**Task**: Create the first web page and github page

-2. Week 2 - Python bootcamp, calculating the area and circumference of a circle and a rectangle
+### Week 2 - Python Bootcamp:
+**Task**: Calculate the area and circumference of a circle and a rectangle in Python and Jupyter notebook.